a1singh/PHP_web_email_extracter/README.md

 3) Open readPage.php from a browser.

-4) The PHP script should display list of instructors listed on the page saved as page1.html
+4) The PHP script should display list of emails of instructors listed on the page saved as page1.html

 END OF DOCUMENT